These text will not display in live site if no content is inserted

 Where are we going?
 With more memberships than ever (and growing) and four (4) terrific sponsors, we are in a perfect position to continue our community activities and to be a socially active car club.

-2020 has been a year with challenges for everyone everywhere.
-Less than 72 hours before the start of our 2020 Annual “A Vette Together”, we were notified by the State of Florida that we must cancel the show due to the COVID-19 threat.
+2020 was a year with challenges for everyone everywhere.
+Less than 72 hours before the start of our 2020 Annual “A Vette Together”, we were notified by the City of Venice that we must cancel the show due to the COVID-19 threat.
 Thanks to the understanding of the businesses we had contracted with, the diligent efforts of our Car Show Committee Chairs, the VFC Board and the approximately 200 volunteers from the club, the cancellation was handled swiftly with as little disruption to the community and show attendees as possible.
 The wonderful support of our sponsors, Jenkins Chevrolet of Venice (formerly Bill Buck Chevrolet), Norma Jean’s Sports Bar & Grille and Englewood Bank & Trust, allowed us to close the show, cover expenses and still make a contribution to a local food bank.
+Unfortunately, we were also unable to present a 2021 show because of COVID-19.
 We are looking forward to the 2022 “A Vette Together” scheduled for March 20, 2022, and we are hoping to receive approval from the City of Venice so we can have our show.

 At the core of the club are activities that revolve around the Corvettes themselves.
-We will continue to offer the Membership the widest spectrum of Car Shows, Car Seminars and items that would appeal to the “technical” side of the club.
+We will continue to offer the Membership the widest spectrum of outings to car shows, car seminars and items that would appeal to the “technical” side of the club.
 Local tours of garages, detailing shops and businesses that specialize on Corvette repairs and restorations will also be on offer, as they have been in the past.

 Our members joke that VFC is really a social club which just happens to have Corvettes as vehicles for transportation.

-Participating in community events is always a part of VFC activities.
+Participating in community events is a part of VFC activities.
 A favorite of ours is the Annual Venice Christmas Parade.
 In 2018, we were the proud recipients of the “Brightest Lights” award.
 Being selected from the field of 125 entries in the parade by the parade committee was a great honor.
-Likewise, we help local High Schools and Colleges with their Car Shows by attending, judging and contributing to their charitable fund-raising activities.
+Likewise, we help local High Schools and Colleges with their car shows by attending, judging and contributing to their charitable fund-raising activities.

-We will continue to make VFC and its meetings meaningful for our members by providing informative topics and items of interest, timely communication, and fun monthly events.
+VFC continues to make meetings meaningful for our members by providing informative topics and items of interest, timely communication, and fun monthly events.
 (See the About Us section on the Website for more information on events planned by the Social Committee.)

-As we look back, we thank all of our members that made us who we are and our past leaders and members who made us who we are today.
-While we are very proud of our past, we strive to make our future even brighter than our past.
-We are also well aware that while tomorrow is the future, today is tomorrow’s past.
+As we look back, we thank all of our member and our past leaders, who made us who we are today.
+While we are very proud of our past, we strive to make our future even brighter.